sensiblecodeio/hookbot/README.md

 ## The problem with web hooks

-The problem with webhooks is that it requires that the receiver of the hook listens on a port accessible to the publisher, and that the publisher must be configured to publish to every listener.
+Webhooks require that the receiver of the hook listens on a port accessible to the publisher, and that the publisher must be configured to publish to every listener.
 In a cloud environment this can be inconvenient, as there may be many receivers interested in an event, and it may not be desirable to poke holes in a the firewall for them.
 In a development environment it may not be easy to listen on a public TCP interface.